The Christian O'Connell Show

-The Christian O'Connell Show is a multi-award-winning radio show, hosted by Christian O'Connell.
+The Christian O'Connell Show is a radio show, hosted by Christian O'Connell.
 The show was originally produced in the United Kingdom, starting as The Christian O'Connell Breakfast Show on a local station in Bournemouth in 1998, going national in 2001, then moving with O'Connell to Australia in 2018.
 Though still broadcast live as a morning show, the word "Breakfast" has been dropped from the title to reflect the various times it airs in different Australian markets.

-The show airs between 6 am and 9am on weekdays on Gold 104.3 in Melbourne and between 7 pm and 8 pm on Gold 104.3 in Melbourne, Gold 101.7 in Sydney, Mix 102.3 in Adelaide and 96FM in Perth.
+The show broadcasts on weekdays from 6 am and 9 am across the Gold Network including Gold 104.3 in Melbourne, Gold 101.7 in Sydney on the FM band, and Gold DAB+ in Adelaide and Brisbane, as well as Gold 80s in Perth.
+A nightly hour of the program is broadcast from 6 pm to 7 pm on Gold 104.3 in Melbourne, Gold 101.7 in Sydney, Cruise 1323 in Adelaide, Gold 96FM in Perth and 89.3 LAFM from 7 pm to 8 pm in Tasmania.

 A daily podcast of the previous morning's show is also produced.